-Public Education - Costs related to the efforts of PFM's advocacy team to communicate to churches, volunteers, and the general public the policy and legislative issues PFM supports on state and federal levels.
+Public Education - Costs related to the efforts of PFM to promote public awareness of justice issues and of PFM initiatives to restore those affected by crime and incarceration.
 This work is performed via direct mail, news and information outlets, web postings, online webinars, live events, conferences, and other various media.